Buy your Hunting and Fishing license online today! We offer multi-year packages and combos for whatever you need to stay licensed.

 The advance of woodlands and agriculture have confined prairie communities to narrow ridges and steep hillsides.
 On the other hand, forests and agriculture brought with them new and varied species of wildlife.
 Species such as prairie chicken, prairie rattlesnake and plains pocket mouse have decreased while white-tail deer, raccoon, quail, pheasant, and wild turkey have flourished.
 This trend has led to a concern for protection of endangered and/or rare species and their associated habitats.

-The predominant plant communities on the forest are prairie and hardwood stands that contain species like bur oak, red oak, black walnut, hickories, basswood, elms, ashes, Kentucky coffee tree, cottonwood, ironwood, and red cedar.
+The predominant plant communities on the forest are prairie, savannas, and hardwood stands that contain species like bur oak, red oak, black walnut, hickories, basswood, elms, ashes, Kentucky coffee tree, cottonwood, ironwood, and red cedar.
 If one species was to be singled out as typical it would be bur oak due to its ability to grow on dry sites and withstand fire.
 Black walnut is the most important and valuable commercial species.
 The forest contains many areas of natural prairie comprised of big and little bluestem, Indiangrass, sideoats grama, and forbs such as yucca, pasque flower, and lead plant.
+Some prairie ridges are very diverse with 100-350 different species.

 The forest is named after the geological formation that reaches its fullest development only in western Iowa and in China.
 The Loess Hills are a unique formation and their existence and the fact that they have become vegetated with forest species in recent years played a role in the decision to develop a state forest in this area.